polyphony-chat/polyproto-rs/README.md

 the polyproto crate acting as a single source of truth for request and response types, as well as request routes and methods through the exported `static` `Route`s.

+## WebSocket Gateway client

+Since `v0.10`, this crate ships polyproto WebSocket Gateway client functionality, gated behind the `gateway` feature.
+The implementation of this feature is super backend-agnostic—though, for now, we have sealed the needed traits, and are only shipping a `tokio-tungstenite` backend for testing.

+The gateway handles establishing a connection to the server, sending regular heartbeats at the specified interval and responding to Opcode 11—the manual heartbeat request.

+Apart from the Hello payload, library consumers can easily get access to all messages received from the gateway by calling `subscribe()` on the internal `tokio::sync::watch::Sender<GatewayMessage>`.
+This means that this crate handles only the bare necessities of connecting to the gateway, and that you are free to handle incoming messages however you would like to.
+Our `GatewayMessage` type is `.into()` and `From::<>`-compatible with `tokio_tungstenite::tungstenite::Message`, so that you are not locked into using our message types, should you not want that.

 [dev-status]: https://img.shields.io/static/v1?label=Status&message=Alpha&color=blue
 [build-shield]: https://img.shields.io/github/actions/workflow/status/polyphony-chat/polyproto-rs/build_and_test.yml?style=flat
 [build-url]: https://github.com/polyphony-chat/polyproto-rs/blob/main/.github/workflows/build_and_test.yml